elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

         6   360 SNAT       tcp  --  *      br0     0.0.0.0/0            192.168.1.100       tcp dpt:80 to:192.168.1.1

-This is covered in the FWBuilder chapter entitled "[RFC](http://www.fwbuilder.org/4.0/docs/users_guide5/dnat_to_same_network.shtml), here is what we see:
+This is covered in the FWBuilder chapter entitled "[Destination NAT Onto the Same Network](http://fwbuilder.sourceforge.net/4.0/docs/users_guide5/dnat_to_same_network.shtml).
+This concept is referred to as **NAT Hair-pinning**.
+From the [RFC](http://tools.ietf.org/html/rfc4787) here is what we see:

 > Hairpinning allows two endpoints on the internal side of the NAT to communicate even if they only use each other's external IP addresses and ports.